“Seth Bullock is a true westerner, the finest type of frontiersman.” – Teddy Roosevelt

 Though it is commonly thought that Bullock served as Deadwood’s first marshal, that is incorrect.
-Actually, the camp’s first marshal was a man named Isaac Brown who was elected by the Miner’s Court after the trial of Jack McCall on August 5, 1876.
-However, when Isaac Brown, along with the Reverend Smith, and two other men named Charles Mason and Charles Holland were traveling between Crook City and Deadwood, they were ambushed and killed on August 20th.
+The camp’s first marshal was a man named Isaac Brown, who was elected by the Miner’s Court after the trial of Jack McCall on August 5, 1876.
+However, when Isaac Brown, the Reverend Smith, and two other men named Charles Mason and Charles Holland traveled between Crook City and Deadwood, they were ambushed and killed on August 20th.
 Leaving an open position, the miner’s court soon met again, this time electing Con Stapleton.

-In March 1877, Seth Bullock was appointed by Governor Pennington as the first Sheriff of the newly formed Lawrence County.
+In March 1877, Governor Pennington appointed Seth Bullock as the first Sheriff of the newly formed Lawrence County.
 He was also sheriff of the provisional government in what is now known as South Dakota.
 Undaunted by the county’s lawless and dangerous nature, Bullock wasted no time appointing several fearless deputies to help him “clean up” the town.
 Before long, order had been established in the former hell-raising camp.

 Bullock never killed a man while serving as the Lawrence County Sheriff.
-According to his grandson, he could “outstare a mad cobra or a rogue elephant” which was generally enough to convince the rowdy elements to settle down before any violence ever took place.
+According to his grandson, he could “outstare a mad cobra or a rogue elephant,” which was generally enough to convince the rowdy elements to settle down before any violence took place.

 In 1884 while bringing a horse thief named Crazy Steve into Deadwood for trial, Bullock encountered Theodore Roosevelt for the first time.
 Roosevelt was then the Deputy Sheriff from Medora, North Dakota, and the two shared coffee and beans over the tailgate of a chuckwagon on the rangelands near Belle Fourche.
 The pair quickly formed a friendship that would last through Bullock’s lifetime.

-In 1894, the hardware store in Deadwood was struck by fire and Bullock decided to build Deadwood’s first hotel over the original store and warehouse.
-At a cost of $40,000, the three-story, 64 room hotel boasted steam heat and a bathroom on each floor.
-Completed in 1896, the Bullock Hotel quickly became the most sought after luxury hotel of its time.
-This historic hotel still stands today, continuing to providing lodging as well as a 24-hour casino.
+In 1894, the hardware store in Deadwood was struck by fire, and Bullock decided to build Deadwood’s first hotel over the original store and warehouse.
+For $40,000, the three-story, 64-room hotel boasted steam heat and a bathroom on each floor.
+Completed in 1896, the Bullock Hotel quickly became the most sought-after luxury hotel of its time.
+This historic hotel still stands today, continuing to provide lodging as well as a 24-hour casino.